Alexander Dmitrievich Mikhailov: Biography

+In 1878 he returned to St. Petersburg to rebuild Zemlya i volya, which had been almost destroyed by police raids and arrests.
+Mikhailov took charge of the finances, the production of false passports that enabled revolutionaries to live illegally, maintaining links with provincial members of the organisation and of the printing, editing and distribution of the society's illegal publication.

 A talented organizer, he demanded strict discipline from his comrades, and developed an effective conspiracy system.
 He knew all the courtyards of St. Petersburg, for which he received the nickname "Janitor".
-In 1879, after the Lipetsk and Voronezh congresses, when the "Land and Freedom" split took place, he became a member of the Executive Committee of the People's Will (Narodnaya Volya.
+In 1879, after the Lipetsk and Voronezh congresses, when the "Land and Liberty" split took place, he became a member of the Executive Committee of the People's Will (Narodnaya Volya).
 Mikhailov established the work of underground printing houses and dealt with party finances.

-He was arrested in November 1880 and tried in 1882 in the Trial of the 20.
+Arrest and Death

+In November 1880, Mikhailov visited a photographer's shop on the Nevsky Prospect in St Petersburg, to order photographs of Aleksandr Kvyatkovsky and Andrei Presnyakov, two former members of Narodnaya Volya who had been hanged.
+The owner's wife tried to warn Mikhailov that he was putting himself in danger by putting her hands around his neck.
+He told this story to comrades, who pleaded with him not to risk his life, but went back to the shop the next day and was arrested, after the owner had called the police.

+Mikhailov was the lead defendant at the Trial of the 20 (also known as the Mikhailov trial) in February 1882.
 At the trial he delivered a speech in which he argued that the defendants were not a "gang of murderers" as the prosecutor presented it, but a party fighting for "raising the interests of the people above the interests of autocracy."

 At first being sentenced to death, his sentence was commuted to eternal hard labour.
-He died in the Peter Paul Fortress at the age of 29 and later secretly buried in the Preobrazhensky cemetery in St. Petersburg.
+He died in the Peter Paul Fortress at the age of 29 and was later secretly buried in the Preobrazhensky cemetery in St. Petersburg.

+Personality

+Georgi Plekhanov, the founder of Russian Marxism, who knew Mikhailov before 1879, but refused to join Narodnaya volya, wrote a long tribute to him in 1882, saying: